telerik/maui-docs/controls/autocomplete/commands.md

 ### Example with a custom RemoveTokenCommand

-The example demonstrates a custom `RemoveTokenCommand` implementation - there is a confirmation dialog before the default command to be executed.
+The next example demonstrates a custom `RemoveTokenCommand` implementation&mdash;a confirmation dialog appears before the default command is executed.

-**1.** Create a custom command class that inherits from `AutoCompleteRemoveTokenCommand` and override, for example, its `Execute` method:
+**1.** Create a custom command class that inherits from `AutoCompleteRemoveTokenCommand`.
+Override, for example, its `Execute` method:

 <snippet id='autocomplete-custom-removetokencommand' />

-**2.** Apply the newly created command class to the `RadAutoComplete`'s `RemoveTokenCommand`:
+**2.** Apply the newly created command class to the AutoComplete's `RemoveTokenCommand`:

 <snippet id='autocomplete-custom-removetoken' />